SERB RADIO LTD t/a South East Radio

 (a) if your complaint relates to one broadcast, 30 days after the date of that broadcast;

 (b) if your complaint relates to two or more unrelated broadcasts; 30 days after the date of the earlier or earliest of those broadcasts;

 (c) if your complaints relate to two or more related broadcasts of which at least two are made on different dates; 30 days after the date of the later or latest of those broadcasts.

 * The name of the complainant will not be published without his/her prior consent, for example, where a complaint is upheld.
 The contact details are for use by South East Radio only.

 Complaints submitted outside of these time periods cannot be considered.

 You should submit your complaint to the following address:-

 Custom House Quay,

 5. What Will Happen To My Complaint?

 Once we have accepted your complaint we will work to resolve the issue/s as soon as possible.
-Your complaint will be carefully considered, investigated if necessary, and responded to in writing by our General Manager/Programme Controller or a senior member of our programme team.
+Your complaint will be carefully considered, investigated if necessary, and responded to in writing by our Programme Director or a senior member of our programme team.

 – We will write to you to acknowledge receipt of your complaint within 7 working days.